guynir42/AstroRetriever/README.md

   with a particular project.
 After initializing a project, with a given configuration, the object can then download any files not yet saved to disk, load files from disk, reduce the data and run analysis.
 - `Parameters`: Keep track of parameters from the user input or from a config file.
-  These objects are attributes of obejcts like `Project`, `VirtualObservatory` or `Analysis` (among others), so all the tunable parameters can be maintained for each parent object.
+  These objects are attributes of objects like `Project`, `VirtualObservatory` or `Analysis` (among others), so all the tunable parameters can be maintained for each parent object.
-  Each class that has parameters will usually add a subclass of the `Parameters` class, where specific attibutes are added using the `add_par` method.
+  Each class that has parameters will usually add a subclass of the `Parameters` class, where specific attributes are added using the `add_par` method.
 See for example the `ParsProject` class.
-- `Catalog`: stores a list of objects, each with a name, RA, Dec, and magnitude etc.
+- `Catalog`: stores a list of objects, each with a name, RA, Dec, magnitude etc.
-  Has code to load such a list from CSV, FITS or HDF5 files.
+  Has code to load such a list from CSV, FITS or HDF5 files, and optionally has code to download such files.
 - `VirtualObservatory`: contains methods to download and store images, lightcurves, or other datasets.
   Subclasses of the `VirtualObservatory` class are used to download data from specific surveys.
   An example subclass would be `VirtualZTF` to download and reduce data from the Zwicky Transient Facility (<https://www.ztf.caltech.edu/>).
   The observatory objects are also used to reduce data (e.g., from raw photometry to usable lightcurves).
-- `Analysis`: runs some custom pipeline to reduce the data to smaller summary statistics, find interesting events, etc.
+- `Analysis`: runs a custom pipeline to reduce the data to smaller summary statistics, find interesting events, etc.
 - `QualityChecker`: this object scans the reduced lightcurves and checks that data quality is good.
   It can be used to flag bad data, or to remove bad data from the analysis.
-Generally each epoch in a lightcurve is flagged using the `qflag` column, which is `True` for bad data, and `False` if the data is good in that time range.
+Generally each epoch in a lightcurve is flagged using the `qflag` column, which is `True` for bad data, and `False` if the data is good at that time.
 - `Finder`: this object scans the reduced lightcurves and calculates scores like S/N, that can be used to make detections.
   The current implementation performs a simple peak detection in photometry data.
-Subclasses should implement more sophisticated tools for setting the scores of each lightcurve, make more complicated detection algotithms (e.g., using a matched-filter) or run analysis on other data types like spectra or images.
+Subclasses should implement more sophisticated tools for setting the scores of each lightcurve, use more complicated detection algorithms (e.g., using a matched-filter) or run analysis on other data types like spectra or images.
   The combination of the `QualityChecker` and `Finder`'s operations on the reduced data (lightcurves or otherwise) is to make "processed" data products.
 These are used for detections and for parameter estimation.
-  Both classes should be able to run multiple times on the same data (ignoring the previous results) such that they can be applied to the original data once, and to any simulated data with injected events multiple times to test the detection rates, etc.
+  Both classes should be able to run multiple times on the same data (without memory of the previous runs) such that they can be applied to the original data once, and to any simulated data with injected events multiple times to test the detection rates, etc.
 - `Simulator`: takes the processed data that is used by the `Finder` detection code and injects a simulated event into it.
   The `Analysis` object automatically applies this "simulation mode", which produces `Detection` objects marked as "simulated".

 The data classes are mapped to rows in the database.
-Each one contains some meta data and some also contain paths to files on disk.
+Each one contains some metadata and some also contain paths to files on disk.
 Data class objects are how we store outputs from the pipeline and quickly query them later.

-- `Source`: an entry for a single astronomical object, includes a row from the catalog, and links to associated lightcurves, images, etc., and analysis results in the form of a `Properties` object and possibly `Detection` objects.
+- `Source`: an entry for a single astronomical object.
+Includes a row from the catalog, and is associated with lightcurves, images, etc., analysis results in the form of a `Properties` object and zero or more `Detection` objects.
-  Each `Source` can be applied an `Analysis` object, which appends some summary statistics to that object, and may find some `Detection` objects.
+  Each `Source` can be given to an `Analysis` object, which appends a `Properties` object to the source, and may find some `Detection` objects.
 - `DatasetMixin`: a base class for various types of data, including images, lightcurves, and other data.
   A `DatasetMixin` has the ability to save data to a file and later retrieve it.
-  All astronomical data classes have `times` (a vector of datetime objects) and `mjds` (a vector of modified julian dates) as attributes.
+  All astronomical data classes have `times` (a vector of datetime objects) and `mjds` (a vector of modified Julian dates) as attributes.
 They all have a filename and if required, will also keep an in-file key for files containing multiple entries (e.g., HDF5 files with groups).
-- `RawPhotometry` is used to store unprocessed photometric data.
+- `RawPhotometry`: used to store unprocessed photometric data.
 Inherits from `DatasetMixin`.
   This class is mostly used to store filenames to allow data to be easily saved/loaded for future analysis.
-  There are one or more `RawPhotometry` objects associated with each `Source`, one per observatory.
+  There is one `RawPhotometry` object associated with each `Source` for each observatory.
-  Raw data is saved once per observatory, and can be reused in different projects (if they share sources).
+  Raw data is saved once per observatory, and can be re-used in different projects (if they share source names).
   If the source has no data for an observatory, it must still have a `RawPhotometry` object, with `is_empty=True`, and an empty dataframe on disk.
 This allows `AstroRetriever` to check if a source has already been downloaded (even if no data was returned, it still counts as "downloaded").